top of page

 What Drives Me

-I’ve always been the kind of historian who lingers.
+I'm the kind of historian who lingers.
 A shoebox of photographs can hold me for hours; a forgotten clipping can change the angle of a whole story.
-That same attention is what keeps me combing archives for overlooked details — the lines in a ledger or the names in a minute book that can shift how a story unfolds.
+That same attention keeps me combing archives for overlooked details—the lines in a ledger or the names in a minute book that can shift how a story unfolds.

 History, at its best, is about connection.
 It turns fragments into stories that people can carry with them.